-A DC power pack has two flexible leads – one going to the work piece (-cathode) and the other to the stylus handle (+anode).
+A direct current power pack has two flexible leads – one going to the work piece (-cathode) and the other to the stylus handle (+anode).
 Anodes of difference shapes and sizes are connected to the end of the handles and are wrapped with absorbent materials.
 The covered anodes are then dipped into the solutions or the solutions are pumped to the anodes.

 Identifying the damage

 An electrical circuit is completed either when the wrapped anode is moved over the work piece or by moving the work piece under the anode.
 Once completed, metal is deposited from the solution onto the work piece, repairing it to a high standard and ready to be used in operations.

 Simple replacement of slightly damaged parts with new parts is often not the most cost effective and leads customers to find alternative repair methods.
 Reconditioning using Brush Plating provides a surface which is close to the new specification and is expected to provide a normal wear life